Buying Cross-Country Ski Gear, for Beginners (Part 4): Can I Use One Set of XC Ski Boots for All of My Cross-Country Skiing Needs?

 Skate Skiing

 I recommend stiff boots with upper ankle support for skate skiing.
 This is because, when skate skiing, you’re always pushing off laterally.
-Keep in mind that this is opposite of classic skiing, which mimics our natural forward movement (i.e. walking or running).
+Keep in mind that this is basically opposite of classic skiing, which mimics our natural forward movement (i.e. walking or running).

 Since we’re always pushing off to the side when skate skiing, having that upper ankle support is key to efficient and effective technique.
 The additional ankle support of a dedicated skate ski boot prevents your ankles from bending awkwardly or excessively.
 And a boot specifically designed for skate skiing makes skating so much more enjoyable.